The Howard Library

-I’m interested in becoming a student library assistant, what do I do?
+I’m interested in becoming a student librarian, what do I do?

-As there is always more demand than places available, you will need to fill in a short application form and apply to the team.
+As there is always more demand than places available, you will need to fill in an application form and attend an interview.
 If successful, you will spend a trial period with us to make sure it’s right for you!
-One break or lunchtime is all we expect you to dedicate to.
+Two sessions a week is all we expect you to commit to.

 All students can borrow up to 3 books for a period of 3 weeks.

 All books must be signed in and out by the Librarian on duty.
-If no one is available your book can be placed in the returns box next to the Librarians desk.
+If no one is available your book can be placed in the returns box just inside the entrance to the library.